Rock the Bells

-Rock the Bells was an annual hip-hop festival that originally took place in Southern California only, but has since toured throughout the world.
-The concert featured a line-up of high-profile alternative hip-hop artists, often headlined by a more mainstream artist.
+Rock the Bells is an annual hip-hop festival that originally took place in Southern California only, but has since toured throughout the world.
+The concert features a line-up of high-profile alternative hip-hop artists, often headlined by a more mainstream artist.
 The first festival was held in 2004, featuring a re-united Wu-Tang Clan, who performed four months before Ol' Dirty Bastard's death.
-That festival is covered in depth by a documentary film also called Rock the Bells.
+That festival is covered in depth by a 2006 documentary film also called Rock the Bells.

+Performances

+LL Cool J delivered a standout performance that was enhanced with the presence of The Roots as his backing band, and DJ Z-Trip on the turntables.
+His set included a special tribute to the late DMX with Meth, Red, and Black Thought rapping verses in the song '4,3,2,1'.

+Queen Latifah also delivered a memorable performance, reminding attendees of her lasting impact on the hip-hop culture.
+She performed classics like "Latifah's Had It Up 2 Here", "Just Another Day", and the theme song to her hit sitcom, Living Single.
+Special appearances from Rapsody, Remy M, MC Lyte, Yo-Yo, and Monie Love were also part of her set.

+Rakim, often termed as the God MC, graced the festival with his classic hits like "Don't Sweat The Technique" and "Paid In Full".

+Other performances included legendary artists such as Slick Rick, Swizz Beatz, MC Lyte, The Cold Crush Brothers each contributing to the overall success of the festival.

+Technical difficulties

+The festival faced a few technical difficulties with the sound system that impacted performances and led to the cancellation of De La Soul's set.

+Cultural impact

+The Rock the Bells Festival 2023 was not only a musical celebration but also a cultural one, highlighting hip-hop's impact and its evolution over the past five decades.
+The festival proved to be a platform for fans to experience the essence of hip-hop through performances by some of the genre's most iconic figures.

 Festivals

-Club Tour
+Club tour

 The concept was taken from the original, highly successful annual West-Coast hip-hop festival and transformed into a full-fledged United States tour.

 2007 Festival Series

 Rock the Bells 2007 had 3 major venues scheduled; July 28 and July 29 in New York, August 11 in San Bernardino, and August 18 in San Francisco.
 These select shows were headlined by a reunited Rage Against the Machine, and co-headlined by Wu-Tang Clan.
 The artists appearing in the shows appeared in rotating slots over the two-show weekend in New York, and selected performances for the remaining duration of the 20 shows, which were head-lined by the Wu-Tang Clan.
 Five cities also had a second stage called the Paid Dues Independent Hip Hop Stage.
 Rage Against the Machine was the festival's first non-hip hop act to be featured.